pivot-access-ltd/bma-offline-docs/src/what-is-new-with-maas-3-2-5962.md

 Here you will find release notes for all releases under the 3.2 version.

+<a href="#heading--MAAS-3-2-7-release-notes"><h2 id="heading--MAAS-3-2-7-release-notes">MAAS 3.2.7 release notes</h2></a>

+We are happy to announce that MAAS 3.2.7 has been released.
+This point releease of MAAS 3.2 provides a number of [high-profile bug fixes](#heading--MAAS-3-2-7-bug-fixes).

 <a href="#heading--3-2-6-maas-release-notes"><h2 id="heading--3-2-6-maas-release-notes">MAAS 3.2.6 release notes</h2></a>

-We are happy to announced that MAAS 3.2.6 has been released.
+We are happy to announce that MAAS 3.2.6 has been released.
 This point release of MAAS 3.2 provides a fix for a critical bug that prevented MAAS from enlisting machines on subnets with active DNS:

 - #1989970 [Can't enlist machines on subnets with DNS set](https://bugs.launchpad.net/bugs/1989970)`↗`